FixedEffects/FixedEffectjlr/README.md

 This package uses the [`FixedEffectModels.jl`](https://github.com/matthieugomez/FixedEffectModels.jl) julia package and the [JuliaCall](https://github.com/Non-Contradiction/JuliaCall) R library to estimate large fixed effects models in R.

 It is a substitute to the [`felm`](https://cran.r-project.org/web/packages/lfe/index.html) R package.
-It is usually faster (see [benchmarks](./vignettes/benchmark.md)) and converges more robustly.
-This uses the [`JuliaCall`](https://github.com/Non-Contradiction/JuliaCall) library to pass datasets into julia and process them.
+It is usually faster (see [benchmarks](./vignettes/benchmark.md).
+I find it also to be more robust to actually converge.
+I use the [`JuliaCall`](https://github.com/Non-Contradiction/JuliaCall) library to pass datasets into julia and process them using the `FixedEffectModels.jl` and  `InteractiveFixedEffectModels.jl` libraries.
 The package is very preliminary, so please use it and let me know if you run into issues!

 [Thanks](#thanks) to Matthieu and Changcheng.